Position: Multimodal Large Language Models Can Significantly Advance Scientific Reasoning: Discussion: What Next?

-\textbf{Integrating Expert Knowledge and Explainability.} Integrating expert knowledge into MLLMs can significantly enhance their ability to reason accurately and logically \cite{pan2024unifying,yang2024give}.
+\textbf{Integrating Expert Knowledge and Explainability.} Integrating expert knowledge into MLLMs can significantly enhance their ability to reason accurately and logically \cite{pan2024unifying}.
 Expert knowledge, such as specialized theories in physics or established principles in biology, provides a framework within which the MLLM can operate.
-By embedding expert systems, prior research, and domain-specific knowledge into the models, MLLMs can make more informed predictions and deliver more robust scientific reasoning outputs \cite{lu2024chameleon}.
-Additionally, by integrating causal reasoning into MLLMs, the models can better explain the relationships between variables, such as causes and effects, rather than simply identifying correlations \cite{xiong2024improvingcausal,jin2024cladder,chi2024unveiling}.
-This allows the model to trace the reasoning process step-by-step, making the decision-making process more transparent.
+Additionally, by integrating causal reasoning into MLLMs, the models can better explain the relationships between variables, such as causes and effects, rather than simply identifying correlations \cite{xiong2024improvingcausal,jin2024cladder}.

-For example, in chemistry, integrating knowledge about chemical bonding, molecular dynamics, and reaction mechanisms can help guide the model’s predictions and interpretations \cite{zaki2024mascqa,m2024augmenting}.
+For example, in chemistry, integrating knowledge about chemical bonding, molecular dynamics, and reaction mechanisms can help guide the model’s predictions and interpretations \cite{zaki2024mascqa}.
 Additionally, enhancing the explainability of MLLMs is crucial for transparency \cite{dang2024explainable}.
 Ensuring that the model can justify its reasoning in a way that humans can easily understand, especially when making scientific claims, will increase its credibility and trustworthiness.

 \textbf{Expanding Scientific Reasoning to Generative Tasks.} While significant progress has been made in using MLLMs for problem-solving, error detection, and theorem proving \cite{yan2024survey}, the potential of these models in generative tasks remains underexplored.
-Generative tasks such as creating curriculum-aligned questions \cite{mulla2023automatic}, designing comprehensive syllabi \cite{hu2024teaching}, or enabling digital teaching assistants \cite{onu2024potential} are highly relevant to real-world applications, especially in educational contexts.
-Neglecting this dimension could limit the broader adoption of MLLMs in scenarios where dynamic, customizable, and scalable content creation is crucial.
+Generative tasks such as creating curriculum-aligned questions \cite{mulla2023automatic}, designing comprehensive syllabi \cite{hu2024teaching}, or enabling digital teaching assistants \cite{onu2024potential} are highly relevant to real-world applications, \textit{esp.} in educational contexts.